akshay1717111/Covid2019/README.md

 ## Welcome to GitHub Pages

+Since API's having no respone the webpage is currently not working however I'm looking to pull the latest Covid data

 You can use the [editor on GitHub](https://github.com/akshay1717111/Covid2019/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Templates For Dashboard